-Simultaneous Interpreting, Translating, Public Diplomacy, Education, Theater Arts.
+Public Diplomacy, Simultaneous Interpreting, Translating, Education, Film/Theater Arts

 Inuktitut (studying), Russian, Uzbek

-Elena S. Bell is interested in the role of people–to-people and indigenous diplomacy plays in the international developments in the Arctic region.
-This native of Uzbekistan and graduate of Tashkent Theater Arts Institute earned her Masters Degrees from Humboldt State University, where she also taught Russian, and from Monterey Institute of International Studies, where she also worked at the Center for Non–Proliferation Studies.
+Elena S. Bell is interested in the mechanisms of Indigenous self–representation in the process of building international connections between the Arctic region and communities below the 66th parallel.
+This native of Uzbekistan and graduate of Tashkent Theater Arts Institute earned her Masters Degrees from Humboldt State University, where she taught Russian and focused her research on “Russians as ‘Other’ in American Film and Television”, and from Monterey Institute of International Studies, where she also conducted research at the Center for Non–Proliferation Studies.
 As an interpreter, Elena has the opportunity to observe people–to–people international relations in the making through the U.S. Department of State public diplomacy programs.
-Working with the representatives of the vast territory, which spans from Central Asia to the most northern nations, sparked Elena’s interest in the indigenous issues.
+Working with the representatives of the vast territory, which spans from Central Asia to the most northern nations, sparked Elena’s interest in the Indigenous issues.

 - Bell, Elena S., “Amplifying Arctic Issues ‘Downstream of the 66th Parallel”, July 26, 2017 (9:02am), Arctic in Context (Blog), World Policy Institute.

 - Bell, Elena S. (2017, Spring).
 Nunarjuarmiunguqatigiit: People-to-People Diplomacy as It Pertains to the Arctic.
 Arctic and International Relations Series (5): pp. 95-98